 6 | Active Lifestyle

 What does an active, healthy lifestyle have to do with these simple living tips?
 Well, staying active as a woman over 50 is essential to our health.
-Regular exercise not only keeps us fit and strong, it helps to relieve stress, clear our mind, and I believe it can ultimately help us focus and maintain the simple style of living we desire.
+Regular exercise not only keeps us fit and strong, it helps to relieve stress, clear our mind, sleep better, and I believe it can ultimately help us focus and maintain the simple lifestyle we desire.

 If you’re feeling like things aren’t as cohesive for you as you’d like them to be, consider giving yourself the gift of the Fresh Start Challenge.
 It’s a very affordable 7-day email series course that will help you refocus your mind, body, and spirit, and help you move forward with purpose.